ntop/ntopng/doc/src/api/timeseries/export.rst

 ##############

-Thanks to the formalization of the data into schemas, ntopng itself can now be used as a timeseries probe.
+Thanks to the formalization of the data into schemas, ntopng itself can now be used as a timeseries exporter.
 The script `scripts/lua/rest/get/timeseries/ts.lua` is the endpoint which provides such data.

 Let's see how to read a particuar host nDPI traffic by using the provided API.